Mindfulness – Talk 3

 Same person: Yes, I don’t know.

-Katagiri: Sure, that’s great, you know?
+Katagiri Roshi: Sure, that’s great, you know?
 You have to always have a question: how do you do it?
 That is very important for us.
-Because always emptiness: what do you mean, emptiness?
-Emptiness is you always have to reflect upon yourself: what do you do?
+Because [we] always [say] emptiness: what do you mean, emptiness?
+Emptiness is always you have to reflect upon yourself: what do you do?
 How do you do it?
 Constantly you have to keep your eyes open.
 Keep your eyes open is manifested as a question: how do I do it?
-But you cannot always say, “How do I do it,” no. You have to do it.
+But you cannot stay always [with] “How do I do it.”
+No. You have to do it!
+You know?

-So always there is a sheer contradiction there.
+So always there is a “sheer contradiction” there.
 How do I do it?
 I don’t know.
-But you cannot stay “I don’t know” with I don’t know.
-So you have to do it, right in the middle of “I don’t know”.
+But you cannot stay with “I don’t know”.
+So you have to do it, right in the middle of “I don’t know.”
 Okay?
 That is life.

 That is simplicity.
-Simplicity is a very simple, pure simplicity [he laughs], beyond simplicity or complication.
-That is the simplicity Zen always talks about.
+Simplicity is very simple, pure simplicity, [he laughs,] beyond simplicity or complication.
+That is the simplicity Zen always [talks about].

 2 - 40:52

-Katagiri: No. You mean like sitting facing the wall?
+Katagiri Roshi: No, no, no. No. You mean like sitting and “facing the wall”?

 Same person: Yeah.
 Is the wall just supposed to be there, or are you actually supposed to be looking at it?

-Katagiri: No. Wall there, but the not wall there.
-If you say wall is there, at that time you observe the wall, don’t you think so?
+Katagiri Roshi: No. Wall there, but […] not-wall there.
+If you say “wall is there,” at that time you observe the wall, don’t you think so?
 [He laughs.]

 Same person: But I just mean…

-Katagiri: Sure.
+Katagiri Roshi: Sure.
 And that’s why I always say to cast down your eyes on the floor.
 But if you face the wall, actually you should keep a certain distance.
-It’s too close to the wall.
-Actually we have more space between you and the wall.
+It’s too close to the wall [here], actually we [should] have more space between you and the wall.
 That’s pretty good for us.
 But we don’t have enough space, that’s why we sit pretty close to the wall.

 Same person: You mean the zendo should be bigger?

-Katagiri: Oh, I think so!
+Katagiri Roshi: Oh, I think so!
 [He laughs.]
 Idealistically.
-I would like to have a big zendo, but it’s impossible now, so I should practice patience.
+I would like to have a big zendo!
+But it’s impossible now, so I should practice patience.
 [Laughter.]
-So, facing the wall, that’s alright.
-But a certain area, not only one point, a certain area, a little bigger area.
+So, facing the wall: that’s alright.
+But not only one point.
+A certain area, a little bigger area.

 2 - 43:02

-Question: […] When you said to practice Buddhism first you have to have a strong faith in the Buddha’s teaching and you have to keep listening to it, and when you’re doing those, I think it’s true in other religious groups we’re the same way, and well, to find out that you have to be careful to listen to both, but still for me we are doing something we don’t know yet.
-I mean, we know as a teaching, but we don’t know what kind of things we can base on to judge if we are doing the right thing or the wrong thing.
-What?
+Question: […] When you said to practice Buddhism first you have to have a strong faith in the Buddhist teaching, and you have to keep listening to it.
+And when you’re doing those, I think it’s true in other religious groups, we’re the same way.
+And well, to find out that you have to be very careful to listen to those, but still for me we are doing something we don’t know yet.
+I mean, we know as a teaching, but we don’t know what kind of things we can base on to judge [whether] we are doing the right thing or the wrong thing…